Corrosion: Reactive coatings

 If the environment is controlled (especially in recirculating systems), corrosion inhibitors can often be added to it.
 These chemicals form an electrically insulating or chemically impermeable coating on exposed metal surfaces, to suppress electrochemical reactions.
 Such methods make the system less sensitive to scratches or defects in the coating, since extra inhibitors can be made available wherever metal becomes exposed.
-Chemicals that inhibit corrosion include some of the salts in hard water (Roman water systems are famous for their mineral deposits), chromates, phosphates, polyaniline, other conducting polymers and a wide range of specially designed chemicals that resemble surfactants (i.e. long-chain organic molecules with ionic end groups).
+Chemicals that inhibit corrosion include some of the salts in hard water (Roman water systems are known for their mineral deposits), chromates, phosphates, polyaniline, other conducting polymers, and a wide range of specially designed chemicals that resemble surfactants (i.e., long-chain organic molecules with ionic end groups).

 Anodization

 Aluminium alloys often undergo a surface treatment.
 Electrochemical conditions in the bath are carefully adjusted so that uniform pores, several nanometers wide, appear in the metal's oxide film.
 These pores allow the oxide to grow much thicker than passivating conditions would allow.
 At the end of the treatment, the pores are allowed to seal, forming a harder-than-usual surface layer.
 If this coating is scratched, normal passivation processes take over to protect the damaged area.

 Anodizing is very resilient to weathering and corrosion, so it is commonly used for building facades and other areas where the surface will come into regular contact with the elements.
 While being resilient, it must be cleaned frequently.
 If left without cleaning, panel edge staining will naturally occur.
 Anodization is the process of converting an anode into cathode by bringing a more active anode in contact with it.